PerchunPak/2nd-circle-updates/README.md

 update files, so I can grab them.

 If you want to be notified too, [here](https://discord.gg/c9W8ngUFMz) is the server used for this script.
+You can also browse downloaded files [here](https://2nd-circle.perchun.it).

-The script will be active untill end of all circles.
+The script will be active untill end of all circles in 2023.
 Then you need to host it somehow.

 ## How to host